aleromualdi/pca/README.md

 ![PCA](output/pca_wine.png?raw=true "PCA")

-The plot shows the first two principal components with relative variance ratios of 36% and 19%, respectively
+The plot shows a scatter plot of the two first principal components overlaying covariance ellipsis.
+The principal components relative variance ratios of 36% and 19% for the, respectively are also shown.